fathimaharsha/Virtual_medico_app/README.md

 # Virtual medico app
-<br> ( The app isnt deployed and this was a guided project for my academic submission.)
+( The app isnt deployed and this was a guided project for my academic submission.)
 <br><br>
 <b>SOFTWARE REQUIREMENTS </b><br><br>
 • Operating system : Windows 7/8 for better performance. <br>